 IVC filters are small, cage-like devices that are implanted in the inferior vena cava—the main blood vessel running from the lower half of the body to the heart—to prevent a blood clot in the heart or lungs.
-The filters, however, allegedly have a design defect that can cause them to break apart or migrate within the body.
-Lawsuits have been filed against IVC manufacturers claiming that the devices are defective and that manufacturers concealed the device’s health risks.
+The filters, however, allegedly have a design defect that can cause them to break apart and migrate within the body.
+Lawsuits have been filed against IVC filter manufacturers claiming that the devices are defective and that manufacturers concealed the device’s health risks.

 Why are IVC Filters Potentially Dangerous?

-Patients may have recently heard about dangers associated with IVC filters from an NBC News Report on the devices.
+The general public first heard about dangers associated with IVC filters from an NBC News Report on the devices.
 In that report, NBC details how a woman who had been in a car accident and was at high risk for blood clots received an IVC filter.
 The woman subsequently suffered a medical event and nearly died in an ambulance on the way to the hospital.
 Doctors found that a piece of the IVC filter had broken off and pierced her heart.
 She underwent emergency surgery and had a one-inch piece of metal removed from her heart.

-Over a 5-year period, the FDA received nearly 1,000 adverse event reports related to IVC filters.
+Over a five-year period, the FDA received nearly 1,000 adverse event reports related to IVC filters.
 In a 2010 risk communication, the FDA noted 328 patient complaints of device migration, 146 complaints of detachment of device components, 70 complaints of IVC perforation, and 56 complaints of filter fracture.
 In a subsequent report, the FDA concluded that, for certain patients, the risks of an IVC filter outweighs its potential benefits.

 Manufacturer May Have Withheld Risks From Public

-NBC News reports that a major device manufacturer, CF Bard, knew about dangers with one type of IVC filter but failed to share this information with the public, unnecessarily placing patients at risk.
+NBC News reports that a major device manufacturer, C.F.
+Bard, knew about dangers with one type of IVC filter but failed to share this information with the public, unnecessarily placing patients at risk.

-The “Bard Recovery” filter made by CF Bard—associated with 27 fatalities and hundreds of injuries—gained fast-track FDA-approval based on its “substantial equivalence” to other types of IVC filters already on the market.
+The “Bard Recovery” filter made by C.F.
+Bard—associated with 27 fatalities and hundreds of injuries—gained fast-track FDA-approval based on its “substantial equivalence” to other types of IVC filters already on the market.
 Device approval was granted due to Bard’s assertion that the Recovery IVC was as safe as or safer than older types of IVC filters.